 - If possible, stay near a Yamanote Line (Tokyo loop line) station.
 If that isn’t an option, be sure you’re within walking distance to a subway station.

-- Best neighborhoods for a first time stay include
+- Best neighbourhoods for a first time stay include

 - Coolest place to stay in Tokyo: Shibuya